freeCodeCamp/guide/src/pages/kotlin/strings/index.md

 ### Accessing Characters of a String

 #### Index Access
-We can access elements (characters) of a string using index access operator
+Programmers can access elements (characters) of a string using index access operator:

 ```kotlin
 var str = "Example"